16 mm / 1:1.33 / black

 Synopsis

 A film that perhaps comes closest to being a dream.
-Shot over a period of seven years, it is composed of fragments of memory and moments of life woven
+Shot over a period

 together to create a sequence of microscopic stories.
-'Vagabonding Images' is a
+'Vagabonding Images'

-film that plays with the forms of cinematic language, inspired by the poetic
+film that plays with the forms of cinematic language, inspired by the

 collage techniques of the French Surrealists and Japanese Haiku poets.